radio95-rnt/fm95/README.md

 ## Other Apps

-FM95 also includes some other apps, such as chimer95 which generates GTS tones each half hour, and dcf95 which creates a DCF77 compatible signal, and vban95 now which is a buffered VBAN receiver.
+FM95 also includes some other apps, such as chimer95 which generates GTS tones each half hour, and vban95 now which is a buffered VBAN receiver.
 And now also SCA generation was moved to sca95 from fm95!

 ## Usage of other projects